By: Erin Stair, MD, MPH, follow me on Instagram!

 If you use Myo-Inositol for Bulimia or OCD, let us know if it helps you.
 Of course, always discuss with your doctor before adding ANY supplement, and keep in mind that this blog is information only and NOT medical advice.

 P.S.: Several of our customers have had luck with our Anxiety Relief ZENTones. when it came to reducing anxiety or bulimic episodes linked to anxiety.
 The ZENTones are safe, natural and definitely a good tool to add to your “stress reduction” toolbox.

-Manic Kingdom on Amazon : Read Dr. Stair’s novel, based on a provocative true story, and one that will make you question mental illness, craziness and sanity.
+Manic Kingdom on Amazon : Read my novel, based on a provocative true story, and one that will make you question mental illness, craziness and sanity.
 (The book talks a lot about bulimia by the way.
-The main character has bulimia and the story covers her unconventional path to healing.)
+The main character, based on me, has bulimia and the story covers her unconventional path to healing.)

-Follow us on Instagram for wellness tips and giveaways!
+Follow me on Instagram for wellness tips and giveaways!